 - Toe spring is the upward arching of the front of the shoe aimed to increase forward momentum.

-- Midsole is the mid-portion of shoe.
+- Midsole is the mid-portion of the shoe.
 The midsole is the most important component of a running shoe and provides cushion, stability, or motion control.

 Despite the evolution of running shoes, runners still experience a high injury rate.
 Approximately 50% of runners experience an injury annually.
-Certain anatomical variables may correlate to specific injuries:
+Certain anatomical variables may correlate to specific injuries.

 - For example, low arches (or pes planus) equate to having flat feet.
 It is often characterized by hypermobility and over-pronation, which can lead to patellofemoral pain, posterior tibial tendonitis, plantar fasciitis, and metatarsal fractures.

 - High arches (or pes cavus) often correlate with under-pronation and a less flexible foot thus contributing to less shock absorption.
 This can be further compromised by decreased calf flexibility.
 Both of which may contribute to injuries such as stress fractures, Achilles tendonitis, and plantar fasciitis.